 - Hosts should consider notifying local public safety officials about the ride and its route.

 Interested in learning more about facilitating a successful slow ride?
-Check out our recent Wednesday Webinar on organizing slow rides.
+Check out one of our Wednesday Webinars on organizing slow rides.